 You are your own marketing firm when it comes to being an insurance agent.
 What you earn comes down to the effort you put in.
 You need to do all you can to get your name out there as someone that a customer can rely on if they need a specific type of insurance coverage.
 Social media and the internet overall provide great outlets to reach folks, share your knowledge, and build up that client base.

 A lot of the success you have — and commission you earn — as an insurance agent comes from lead generation.
 To sell an insurance policy, you need to have someone who wants to buy insurance in the first place.
 An insurance agent that generates a lot of high-quality leads can earn quite a bit in commission.
 The better you can get at not simply selling, but finding the right people to sell to, the better your results will be.

 There is a lot that goes into becoming an insurance agent and understanding how they make money.
 Insurance agents can work off of salary for an insurance agency, but it is likely going to lead to poor earnings and rapid burnout.
 Commissions are generally a better option, but they generally come with some challenges.
 Still, you'll be rewarded for your efforts if you stick with it.

 As you're growing your business and looking for those strong leads, Nectar can help you build momentum.
-We offer real-time leads that target your specific clientele and insurance products.
+We offer real-time leads that target your specific clientele and life insurance, health insurance, and Medicare products.
 We can match you up with individuals that want to talk insurance and crack the door open so you can do your sales work.